To qualify for consideration to transfer to UGA you must:

 3 hour USG course Intro Spanish SPAN1001 = SPAN1GXX automatically satisfies Core similarly to the UGA 4 hour Intro Spanish SPAN1001.

-Some courses may transfer differently if combined with other courses.
+Some courses may transfer differently if combined with other courses or additional hours may transfer as electives.

-Examples include: A 3 hour science course or 1 hour lab may transfer as an elective if both were not completed, and College Algebra (USG ID: MATH1111) combined with Trigonometry (USG ID: MATH1112) may transfer as Pre-Calculus (USG ID: MATH1113) and a General Education Core elective (MATH1GXX).
+Examples include: A 3 hour science course or 1 hour lab may transfer as an elective if both were not completed, a 4 hour transfer course may transfer as a 3 hour UGA course and 1 hour elective, College Algebra (USG ID: MATH1111) combined with Trigonometry (USG ID: MATH1112) may transfer as Pre-Calculus (USG ID: MATH1113) and a General Education Core elective (MATH1GXX).

 In calculating your GPA, we use all academic grades you have earned in transferable courses (including Ds, Fs, and WFs) from every college you have attended.
 If a course is repeated, we will use both grades.
 As well, we only review transfer work with specific course titles, course numbers and credit hours.